-Explanation: Topoisomerase I is enzyme used for cleaving of one DNA strand.
-It cleaves at the recognition sequence –C/TCCTT- and is covalently attached to one end of the cleaved molecule.
+Explanation: Topoisomerase I is an enzyme used for cleaving of one DNA strand.
+It leaves at the recognition sequence –C/TCCTT- and is covalently attached to one end of the cleaved molecule.
 The supercoiling of the DNA strand is altered and then it sealed by the enzyme again.
-It is usually faster than the DNA ligase.
+It is usually faster than DNA ligase.
 Topoisomerase II is used for cleaving both the strands.

 11. Linkers are often used in cloning.
 Choose the incorrect statement for linkers.

 a) These are short chemically synthesized molecules that contain a particular restriction enzyme site within the sequence

 b) They are blunt ended molecules

 c) They are ligated to staggered ended insert molecules by T4 DNA ligase

 d) After treatment with enzyme, both the ends of the linker are staggered

 Explanation: Linkers are often used in cloning.
 These are short chemically synthesized molecules that contain a particular restriction enzyme site within the sequence.
 They are blunt ended molecules and are ligated to the blunt ended insert molecules by T4 DNA ligase.
 After treatment with the enzyme, both the ends of the linker are staggered.

 12. There is no effect if the insert itself contains the restriction site.

 Explanation: If the insert itself is having a restriction site, the insert itself is cleaved when the restriction enzyme is cleaved along with the linker.
 To avoid this, the methylation of the site in the insert is done.